 It’s safe to say that podcasts are incredibly popular.
 With an estimated 424 million podcast listeners in 2022 — and programs available on almost any topic — the popularity of podcasts is unlikely to decline any time soon.
 Podcasts are available on just about any device, with multiple convenient apps ready to play episodes with a simple touch.

-Podcasts and podcasting platforms have come under fire in recent years over questions of accessibility.
-Many have argued that without captions and/or transcripts, podcasts are completely inaccessible for those who are deaf or hard-of-hearing.
+Recently, though, podcasts and podcasting platforms have come under fire over questions of accessibility.
+Many have argued that without captions and/or transcripts, podcasts are inaccessible for those who are deaf or hard of hearing.

-The most recent lawsuit filed by the National Association of the Deaf (NAD) and Disability Rights Advocates (DRA) argues that SiriusXM, Stitcher, and Pandora are in violation of the Americans with Disabilities Act (ADA) for failing to make their podcasts accessible.
-This isn’t the first time podcasting platforms have come under fire for not including transcripts, but it could be a game-changer considering the suit is aimed at multiple top platforms in the industry.
+A recent lawsuit filed by the National Association of the Deaf (NAD) and Disability Rights Advocates (DRA) argues that SiriusXM, Stitcher, and Pandora are in violation of the Americans with Disabilities Act (ADA) for failing to make their podcasts accessible.
+This isn’t the first time podcasting platforms have received pushback for not including transcripts, but as this suit is aimed at leading podcast platforms, whatever decision it brings could be a game changer for the industry.

 While the outcome of the most current lawsuit remains to be seen, it comes at a time when ADA lawsuits continue to rise across the board along with greater awareness of the need for greater accessibility.

 Why Make Your Podcast Accessible?

 There is no denying the myriad benefits to making podcasts more accessible, including those that extend beyond inclusion.
 Here’s just a few of the top ones: